Silvaco: History

 Founded by Dr. Ivan Pesic (13 September 1951, Resnik, Montenegro — 20 October 2012, Japan) in 1984, the company was privately held and internally funded until its May 2024 initial public offering.
 It is headquartered in Santa Clara, California, with fourteen offices worldwide.

 In 2003 Silvaco acquired Simucad Inc., a privately held company founded in 1981 that provided logic simulation EDA software.
 Silvaco re-launched the brand by spinning out its EDA product line in 2006 under the Simucad name.
 As of 17 February 2010, Simucad Design Automation and Silvaco Data Systems were merged back together forming Silvaco, Inc.

-In 2006, Silvaco sued Intel for misappropriation of trade secrets in the case of Silvaco Data Systems v.
-Intel Corp., however ultimately the judgment of the Court was in favor of Intel.

 In 2012, David Halliday was appointed CEO after the death of the company founder Ivan Pesic.

 In 2015, Silvaco appointed a new CEO, David Dutton.
 The company also acquired Invarian, Inc., a privately held company providing power integrity analysis software, and acquired Infiniscale SA, a privately held company in France providing variability analysis software.

 In 2016, Silvaco added semiconductor design IP (SIP) to its portfolio with the acquisition of the privately held company IPextreme, Inc. Silvaco also entered into another new market segment with the acquisition of the privately held company edXact in France.
 The tools from edXact are used for analysis, reduction, and comparison of extracted parasitic netlists.

 In 2017, Silvaco acquired SoC Solutions, a privately held company providing semiconductor IP.

 In 2018, Silvaco acquired NanGate, a privately held company providing tools and services for creation, optimization, characterization, and validation of physical library IP.
 The company also announced a partnership with Purdue University and the Purdue Research Foundation for the commercialization of the NEMO tool suite, which is used for nanoelectronics modeling and atomistic simulation.

 in 2018, Silvaco appointed Dr. Babak Taheri as Chief Technology Officer and Executive Vice President of Products.

 In 2019, Silvaco appointed Dr. Babak Taheri as its new Chief Executive Officer.
 Prior to his appointment, he was Silvaco's Chief Technical Officer.

 In 2020, Silvaco acquired the assets of Coupling Wave Solutions S.A., a privately held company providing silicon substrate noise analysis software.

 In 2020, Silvaco acquired memory compiler technology of Dolphin Design SAS.
 The acquisition expanded company’s design IP portfolio to provide embedded memories for SoC applications.

 In 2021, Silvaco acquired Physical Verification Solution Provider POLYTEDA CLOUD LLC.
 The acquisition expanded company’s capabilities for rapid physical verification of IC designs prior to mask creation and manufacturing and for cloud enablement of EDA tools.

-In April 2024, Silvaco announced the launch of their initial public offering with a listing on the Nasdaq.
+In April 2024, Silvaco announced the launch of its initial public offering with a listing on the Nasdaq.
 On May 8, the IPO pricing was announced at $19 per share to raise a total of $114M.

+In August 2025, EDA visionary Wally Rhines became the CEO of Silvaco, where he continues to steer the growth and strategy of the organization.